 We appreciate your interest in the Lincoln Land Community College (LLCC) Practical Nurse Certificate program.
 Graduates of the program are eligible to take the NCLEX-PN examination.
-With a consistent student pass rate above 90%, you can feel confident that our program will prepare you to successfully complete this examination.
+You can feel confident that our program will prepare you to successfully complete this examination.

 The LLCC LPN classes are offered at both the Jacksonville and Hillsboro Outreach centers.
 The Jacksonville center accepts a new cohort of 20 students each fall (August), while the Hillsboro center admits 10 new students each fall (August).